tammet/jsfol/README.md

 `Core fragment` specifies minimal JSON syntax for writing logic formulas which can be translated to the TPTP FOF and CNF sublanguages.
 All the TPTP FOF and CNF formulas are directly convertible to the core JSON-LD-LOGIC.
-Both these TPTP sublanguages cover standard first order logic with functions and the equality predicate.
+Both of these TPTP sublanguages cover standard first order logic with functions and the equality predicate.

-`Full language` adds compatibility with JSON-LD along with support for an arithmetic-plus-distinct-symbols part of the TPTP typed sublanguage TFF along with an additional list type, several additional pre-defined functions, convenience functions and operators.
+`Full language` adds compatibility with JSON-LD along with support for an arithmetic-plus-distinct-symbols part of the TPTP typed sublanguage TFF plus an additional list type, several additional pre-defined functions, convenience functions and operators.
 Full JSON-LD-LOGIC can be converted to the core fragment, except for the typed part using arithmetic, lists and distinct symbols.